-Atmos Faceware by Ao Air is a technological solution to the increasing levels of air pollution in a world that it literally burns.
+Ao Air's Atmos Faceware is a technological solution to the increasing levels of air pollution in a world that it literally burns.
 But the $ 350 gadget that just debuted at CES2020 may be beyond the economic reach of the people who really need it and who are most vulnerable to the problem.

 Breathing in air filled with pollutants is extremely dangerous - it can worsen asthma and other respiratory conditions and increase the risk of stroke, heart disease and cancer.
-People who are breathing in the fumes of fires in Australia, for example, have to deal with smoke as well, not just fire.
+People who are breathing in the fumes of fires in Australia, for example, also have to deal with smoke, not just fire.
 And even areas far from fires become saturated with harmful particles.
 Atmos Faceware aims to be the solution to people's air quality problems.

 The company has commissioned its own study: the mask he developed seems to offer better protection against particulates than standard certified masks.
 (The study, however, has not been published).
 Unlike most face masks and other respirators, the Atmos Faceware doesn't require an airtight seal to be effective, according to the company's press release.
-Hair, sweat and other factors do not hinder Faceware's function.
+Hair, sweat and other factors do not hinder the function of Faceware.

 Atmos Faceware is also different in design.
 It is worn almost like a pair of glasses, resting on the nose, allowing others to see the face.